Frequently Asked Questions

 What should I bring to my session?

 The more prepared you are for your appointment, the more your tutor can help you.
-You should bring to each session a pen, paper, their laptop, assignments, class notes, calculator (if necessary), and textbooks along with other material relevant to the work at hand.
+You should bring to each session a pen, paper, their laptop, assignments, class notes, textbooks along with other relevant material.

 Can I set up regular appointments with the same tutor?